 Retail or local service businesses are eligible for CDBG funding.
 However, the city or county submitting the application must certify that the retail or local service business does not have direct competition in the community.
-The interest rate for a business loan will be set at the prime rate, with a minimum rate of four (4) percent.
+The interest rate for a business loan will be set at the prime rate, with a minimum rate of three and a half (3.5) percent.
 The term would be the same as other Business Finance projects (see Section 5.1).
 Infrastructure funding for a retail or local service business would require 50 percent of the grant to be repaid at 0 percent.
 This would be accomplished through a 10 year special assessment placed on the business.